johwes/kueue/01-kueue-basics/01-demo-fair-sharing/README.md

 ### Scenario 2: Queueing When Resources Exhausted

-Submit all jobs to see queueing in action:
+Submit all jobs to see queueing in action (Note, hit CTRL+C to break the watch command):

 ```bash
 # Submit all training jobs